TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 In case you did a *minor update*, e.g. from TYPO3 6.2.2 to 6.2.3,
 database updates are usually *not* necessary.
 All you still have to do is to :ref:`remove the temporary cache files
-<6-remove-temporary-cache-files>`.
+<remove-temporary-cache-files>`.
 After that your update is finished.

 In case of a *major update*, e.g. from TYPO3 6.1 to 6.2, go ahead with the next step!